Ken Lay (police officer): Post police career

 On 28 January 2015, Lay was appointed as the Chair of the Council of Australian Government's Advisory Council on Family Violence.
 Later that year he was appointed as the Chair of the Prime Minister's Ice Taskforce.
-In 2016 he was appointed to the Board of the Essendon Football Club.
+In 2016, he was appointed to the Board of the Essendon Football Club.

-Until September 2016 he was a Director of the Greyhound Racing Board after the previous board stood down shortly after a widely publicised "live baiting" scandal.
+Until September 2016, he was a Director of the Greyhound Racing Board after the previous board stood down shortly after a widely publicised "live baiting" scandal.
 He was appointed to the Board of Dixon Hospitality (DHL) in 2016 and as Chair of the Ambulance Victoria Board in January 2016.
-In 2018, he was appointed as a Director of the National Heavy Vehicle Regulator.
+In 2018, he was appointed as a director of the National Heavy Vehicle Regulator.

 Lay was awarded an Honorary Doctorate of Laws by Monash University in 2015.
-In 2017 Lay was appointed an Officer of the Order of Australia for distinguished service to law enforcement as Chief Commissioner of the Victoria Police, through structural reforms to recruitment, training and deployment, and to social and community leadership.
+In 2017, Lay was appointed an Officer of the Order of Australia for distinguished service to law enforcement as Chief Commissioner of Victoria Police, through structural reforms to recruitment, training and deployment, and to social and community leadership.

 On 9 November 2017, Lay was sworn in as Lieutenant-Governor of Victoria by Governor Linda Dessau, following the retirement of Marilyn Warren as Lieutenant-Governor and Chief Justice of Victoria.